 At the weekend I walked away from it all.
 I took a time out I couldn’t afford because something was going to snap; bad enough it should be my temper but I didn’t want it to be me.
 All that leads me into the subject because writers live with a good deal of fear.
 Fear they won’t meet deadlines.
 Fear they won’t be able to finish a book.
 Terror each new work won’t be received as well as their last.
 Fear of taking on new projects, especially those outside of their comfort zone, and the temptation to walk away from it all.

-I read anything and everything; have too many interests, so when it came to writing it was hardly surprising I wanted to run in all directions.
-I decided to call myself a multi-genre author little knowing I was making an already difficult task more problematic.
+I read anything and everything; have too many interests, so with writing it was hardly surprising I wanted to run in all directions.
+I called myself a multi-genre author little knowing I was making an already difficult task more problematic.
 Branding is important, possibly imperative.
-My stories appear from the mysterious ark of my imagination working together with a brain that seems to tuck away the quirkiest detail; I sometimes feel as if I’m fooling myself if I think I’m anyway in control of them.
+My stories appear from the mysterious well of my imagination working together with a brain that seems to tuck away the quirkiest detail; I sometimes feel as if I’m fooling myself if I think I’m anyway in control of them.
 There’s no knowing where I’ll head next, so I keep my options open.
 That’s why my next publication will take me to Jupiter where there are dragons.

-Being willing to make ‘accidental’ connections both in real life and in my storytelling is how I came to be embroiled in the steampunk world of Space 1889.
-I was invited.
+Being willing to make ‘accidental’ connections both in real life and in my storytelling is how I got embroiled in the steampunk world of Space 1889.
+I received an invitation.
 I quietly panicked.
 Then I took a breath, started reading and researching.
 Now I have three titles (one co-authored) in a series that is a little part of history.
 Regard fear as the enemy.